Divorce in New Hampshire (2026)

 Spousal Support (Alimony)

-Alimony in New Hampshire is modifiable upon a showing of changed circumstances and typically terminates upon the death of either party or the remarriage of the recipient.
+Alimony is modifiable upon a showing of changed circumstances and typically terminates upon the death of either party or the remarriage of the recipient.

 - Filing — One spouse files a Petition for Divorce with the circuit court, or both spouses may file jointly.